Self-Evolving Layered Structured Memory

 Putting It All Together: A Day in the Life

-1. User says, “I started yoga three times a week for stress.”
+A user says, “I started yoga three times a week for stress.”
+Extraction detects both an exercise update and a stress technique.
+The system emits patches to add

 exerciseRoutine.data.yoga